 Hi 660-American Social History Since 1865.

-Topics in cultural and intellectual history including diversity, literature, media and consumerism.
+Topics in cultural and intellectual history including diversity, literature, media, and consumerism.
+Three diversity, literature, media, and consumerism.
 Three hours.

 Hi 690-Thesis Research.

 Guidance in the selection of a thesis topic and in the research and writing of the thesis.
 Three hours.